• What was the inspiration for AACORN AAC?

 • How does the Predictive aspect work?

 Out of the box aacorn is like a new-born, big on potential but something of a blank canvas waiting for you to imprint your childs communication style on it.
-So if you fire it up and try to say 'I love Mom' for example and it isn't immediately offering you Mom as an option, you click the lil + symbol to add it and you have basically modeled and taught the app hey "love and Mom" go together.
+So if you fire it up and try to say 'I love Mom' for example and it isn't immediately offering you Mom as an option, you click the little '+' symbol to add it and you have basically modeled and taught the app hey "love and Mom" go together.
 The very next time a child (with or without help depending on their needs) starts a sentence or phrase using “I” the word ‘love’ will appear as an option (along with any others you’ve taught it).
 These word tree branches can be tapped and spoken or not tapped.
-What you choose takes you down different paths - but and this is v.important- they aren’t arbitrary or random they reflect the information you have fed it.
-It truly is a case of the more you use aacorn the smarter it becomes and so the more useful, which is incredibly exciting when you think about it because where it’ll take a child in a month, 6 months, 2 years is something even we don’t know at this point.
+What you choose takes you down different paths - but and this is v.important - they aren’t arbitrary or random word suggestions, they reflect the information you have fed AACorn.
+It truly is a case of the more you use AACorn the smarter it becomes and so the more useful, which is incredibly exciting when you think about it because where it’ll take a child in a month, 6 months, 2 years is something even we don’t know at this point.

 What we do know is that because aacorn 'learns', the magic is in making the connections between words - kind of like a neural network.
 Working in this fashion - without needing to worry about where you place words or spending hours making pre-canned phrases - with practice we've seen kids who previously struggled to build and speak 2-3 word phrases using alternate devices and software communicate the same thing in a third of the time.
 Similarly others are able to expand their vocab to 8+ word sentences.
 In short we’re substituting the time you’d perhaps otherwise spend setting up an AAC app (before you even get to making sentences) and using that time to model desired behaviors and teach a communication style of your choosing.